 Mamie Colvin usually called herself Mrs. D. Leigh Colvin.
 She was born in Westview, Ohio, on June 12, 1883.
 She was the daughter of Rev. Levi White and Mary Belle (Hudelson) White.
 Her father had been elected to the New York State Assembly in 1851.

-Mamie Colvin was the Prohibition Party candidate for
+Mamie Colvin was the Prohibition Party candidate for these offices.

 - Lieutenant Governor of New York in 1918.